emreokcular/jeopardy-topic-modeling/README.md

 * `air_date` : the show air date in format YYYY-MM-DD

-## Methods
-* TfidfVectorizer + Non-Negative Matrix Factorization
-* TfidfVectorizer + Latent Dirichlet Allocation
+#### In this project, we analyze the Jeopardy! questions in terms of:

+* Game Dynamics: We use TfidfVectorizer + Non-Negative Matrix Factorization  to evaluate how topics of the game have changed over years.
+In addition, Latent Dirichlet Allocation is used to understand how the themes of different rounds change from year to year.

+* Question Difficulty: Using the price for each question, we compare the relative difficulty of questions across time.
+We investigate the dynamics of the questions and analyze what topics were considered easy and what were considered difficult over time.

+Contributors: Anawat Pupwanphen, Efrem Ghebreab, Emre Okcular, Suren Gunturu